 - Your ISP plan has a bandwidth limit, either for all traffic, specific types of traffic, or specific websites and services

 The first two cases can be remedied with a VPN.
-Short for a virtual private network, a VPN encrypts all of a device’s internet traffic and routes it through a server in a location of the user’s choosing.
-The encryption prevents your ISP and anyone else on the network from seeing the contents of your web traffic, while the server disguises that traffic’s destination.
-VPNs also mask the type of internet traffic; there’s no way for your ISP to differentiate between VPN traffic from a web browser or a BitTorrent manager, for example.
+The VPN’s encryption prevents your ISP and anyone else on the network from seeing the contents of your web traffic while the server disguises that traffic’s destination.
+VPNs also mask the type of internet traffic, so there’s no way for your ISP to differentiate between VPN traffic from a web browser or a BitTorrent manager, for example.

-If yours is the third case, there’s not much that can be done.
+If yours is the third or fourth case, there’s not much that can be done.
 Save for switching providers, your ISP will always know how much total data and bandwidth you consume.
 However, many VPNs can compress data before sending it in order to save bandwidth, which could lower your total data consumption.
 Some can block ads and other forms of unwanted traffic, saving your precious kilobytes.

 How to prevent bandwidth throttling with a VPN

-Start by signing up and purchasing a subscription from a reputable VPN provider.
+- Start by signing up and purchasing a subscription from a reputable VPN provider.
 We recommend NordVPN.
 It uses top-notch encryption and perfect forward secrecy to keep your data safe.
 It stores no identifying usage logs or metadata.
-All traffic, including DNS requests that typically go through your ISP, are routed through the company’s global network of servers.
+All traffic, including DNS requests that typically go through your ISP, is routed through the company’s global network of servers.
 Finally, it’s fast, so you won’t be changing one form of bandwidth throttling for another.
-Apps are available for Windows, MacOS, iOS, Android, Linux, and certain wifi routers.
+Apps are available for Windows, macOS, iOS, Android, Linux, and certain wifi routers.